 5 Things That Happen To Your Body When You Stop Showering — VIDEO

-At the same time, though, it's also worth noting that "bathing regularly" doesn't always mean "showering every day."
-In fact, according to some experts, Americans might be a little over-enthusiastic about bathing, probably because advertisers want us to think we have to shower — and thus use their products — every day.
-In reality, showering once every two or three days should cut it for most people.
+Still, it's worth keeping those facts and figures in mind while acknowledging what works best for your body.
+According to some experts, Americans might be a little over-enthusiastic about bathing, probably because advertisers want us to think we have to shower — and thus use their products — every day.

 1. Germs, Germs, Germs

 Your body typically has a lot of bacteria on your skin, most of which are actually good for you.
-Some of them provide useful functions for your skin, and even the otherwise "useless" ones take up space that harmful bacteria might have occupied instead, effectively crowding out the bad germs.
+This is called your skin microbiome, and like your gut microbiome, the balance of good and bad bacteria helps your body carry out essential functions.
+Some of them provide useful roles for your skin, and even the otherwise "useless" ones take up space that harmful bacteria might have occupied instead, effectively crowding out the bad germs.
 But harmful bacteria can still wind up on your skin, and when you don't wash, you increase the chances that those harmful germs will get into your body through your eyes, nose, or mouth — and then get you sick.

 2. Skin Infections

 In addition to possibly getting sick, some types of bacteria and fungi can cause skin infections, too, especially if you don't periodically wash them away.
 Staphylococcus bacteria is one that commonly lives on the body, and according to Mayo Clinic, it usually causes no issues.
 A staph infection can result, though, if the bacteria is able to enter deeper into your system via a cut or other opening, and that can be dangerous.

 Have you ever watched Peanuts cartoons and went "same" to PigPen's character?
 His personal dust storm is a bit of an exaggeration, but by not washing off dirt, sweat, dead skin, or oil by showering, you might find yourself with more acne than before, not to mention looking a little less well-kempt.